AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/preparation.md

 * How that contract affects the onboarding process.
 * How to prepare for your onboarding call.

 Now that you are familiar with these preparation steps, you are almost ready to sign in to the system yourself.
 But first you will need a brief overview of how AEM as a Cloud Service is structured from a system administrator's point of view and get to know some important terminology.
-Please continue on to the next part of the journey, [Terminology and Structure.](terminology.md)
+Please continue on to the next part of the journey, [AEM as a Cloud Service Terminology.](terminology.md)

-## Additional Resources {#additional-resources}

-*